GeReV/yagbe/README.md

    a bug in the Interrupt Service Routine that allowed additional interrupts to run while one is already being handled.
    With those issues fixed, there still remains a small visual glitch during rendering, which is to be expected in actual devices, but made slightly worse in the emulator due to another small bug which I will fix later.
+8. After deciding I want to have some more basic functionality for the emulator, I added [Tao](https://github.com/tauri-apps/tao) and the [Rust for Windows](https://github.com/microsoft/windows-rs) crate for window management and using some bits from the Windows API, like opening a file selection dialog.

+   During this effort I rewrote bits of the main executable file (`main.rs`), to use the new crates and improve the game loop which runs the emulator, to keep it running at a pace closer to hardware timings.

+   After doing so, the only remaining major issue that bothered me, was sound synchronization.
+Since the emulator's run was dictated by its window's event loop, this caused its audio to suffer from [clock drift](https://en.wikipedia.org/wiki/Clock_drift), which is a well known problem.
+9. Finally, I decided to pick the method used by many emulators, which is to sync the emulator to the computer's audio system.

+   Doing this was both surprisingly easy and surprisingly effective.

+   Using a callback received from SDL's audio system to clock the emulator until it could fill a sample buffer of an arbitrary size (chosen by trial-and-error), resulted in perfectly synced audio with few-to-no stutters, _and_ kept the emulator running at correct pace regardless of the buffer's size, again to my surprise.

+   At this point, there is still an issue of possible image tearing when drawing, but I consider it small enough to not warrant fixing right now.

 ## Future plans